How to hire employees in Argentina through an employer of record (EOR) [2024]

 The first step is deciding whether to establish your own legal entity or use an EOR.
 Whether you hire Argentinian employees through an EOR or your own entity depends on your company's size, resources, and plans to scale.

 • Legal entity in Argentina.
 Setting up a legal entity from scratch takes a significant amount of time and work in Argentina.
-You'll need to appoint a local power of attorney, register with the General Inspection of Justice (Inspección General de Justicia or IGJ) and Public Registry of Commerce, deposit at least 25% of your capital into the National Bank, pay an incorporation fee, register for taxes through the Federal Public Revenue Administration (Administración Federales de Ingresos Públicos, or AFIP), and more.
+You'll need to appoint a local power of attorney, register with the General Inspection of Justice (Inspección General de Justicia or IGJ) and Public Registry of Commerce, deposit 25% of your capital into the National Bank, pay an incorporation fee, register for taxes through the Federal Public Revenue Administration (Administración Federales de Ingresos Públicos, or AFIP), and more.

 • Argentinian EOR.
 An EOR is a third-party service that operates as an employer in Argentina on your behalf, so you don't have to set up your own entity.
 It allows you to hire full-time employees in Argentina and handles all the legal requirements for complying with Argentine labor laws—including payroll, contracts, and benefits.
 An EOR can also calculate and withhold taxes, onboard and manage employees, and run payroll for your company.